 As an educator, you might be tired of receiving work from your learners with incorrect information from unreliable sources and websites.
-You might also be weary of them hitting the first link on their Google search as the extent of their research, or using Wikipedia as their only source for information.
+You might also be wary of them hitting the first link on their Google search as the extent of their research, or using Wikipedia as their only source for information.
 If this is you, have no fear because Information Fluency skills are the answer.

 You can teach students to use this framework that guides them through vetting information and determining its accuracy before using it in their projects.
 When you go through these steps with your students, they will learn how to craft solid cases on their own.

-Using Information Fluency Skills in Class
+Using Information Fluency Skills In Class

 We are bombarded with information every second of our lives.
 We assess the information and, in a split second, determine how it will affect us and our decisions.
 Information Fluency skills slow down the process so we can dissect every aspect and learn how to do it better.
 Interestingly, this process goes hand-in-hand with Solution Fluency, the framework for exceptional problem-solving.

 Before you begin a project which involves information gathering or research, post the steps of Information Fluency prominently in your classroom.
 The components of Information fluency are: Ask, Acquire, Analyze, Apply, and Assess.
-We've got a resource for you that let's you post them for learners easily.

 Being the first, this stage involves the planting of seed ideas, brainstorming, and inquiring into the nature of the driving question.
 What will we tackle?
 Where do we begin?
 What’s important to you?
 Often the push forward is helped by determining an individual’s or group’s collective values.
 Listing these values might be a great place to start.
 For examples: community improvement, peer well-being,